 Anna Anderson: Is She the Romanov Princess Anastasia?

 On July 17, 1918, the Romanov family was ambushed by the Bolshevik secret police a year after Nicholas Romanov, Anastasia's father, was forced to abdicate his throne.
 They were brutally stabbed in the basement of their house.
-After the killing, the bodies were recovered, except two: Anastasia's and her younger brother's.
+After the killing, the bodies were recovered, except for two: Anastasia's and her younger brother's.

-Some believe that the remains were found in Ekaterinburg, when two charred bodies were uncovered in 2007.
-Skeptics believe that the Russian officials only claimed that they were the remains of these two children, because it would be beneficial to the Russian government if Anastasia Romanov truly died those many years ago.
+Some believe that the remains were found in Ekaterinburg when two charred bodies were uncovered in 2007.
+Skeptics believe that the Russian officials only claimed that they were the remains of these two children because it would be beneficial to the Russian government if Anastasia Romanov truly died those many years ago.